etiennesillon/ModelRunner/README.md

 </div>

-  <p>ModelRunner is a complete data management platform which acts as a layer of abstraction above structured databases and allows users to design and manage the information and workflows they need, regardless of their technical skills, by using an out-of-the-box application including Natural Language voice and text interfaces.
+  <p>ModelRunner is a complete data management platform which acts as a semantic layer above structured databases and allows users to design and manage the information and workflows they need, regardless of their technical skills, by using an out-of-the-box meta-application including a Natural Language voice interface.
 Developers can leverage the platform functionality in their own web and mobile applications via Java and REST APIs.</p>

   <h1 align="center">Demos</h1>

-<p>Here is a short video showcasing the voice interface: <a href="https://www.dropbox.com/s/f9v70eagurlz9tt/model%20demo%202%20-%20voice.mp4?dl=0">Voice demo</a></p>
+<p>Here is a short video showcasing the voice interface:</p>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vk_opCYf6kU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<p>This is a longer demo showcasing more aspects of the platform including formulae, actions and workflows: <a href="https://www.dropbox.com/s/226iqv7os0bdxmq/Demo.mp4?dl=0">Demo</a>
+<p>This is a longer demo (too long for youtube!) showcasing more aspects of the platform including formulae, actions and workflows: <a href="https://www.dropbox.com/s/226iqv7os0bdxmq/Demo.mp4?dl=0">Demo</a>

 <p>Can't wait to get started?
 Check out the <a href="#gettingstarted">Getting Started section</a>